^

 Stomach cancer

-Stomach cancer begins due to failures in the division of the cells that make up the tissue.
-Tissues form organs.
+Stomach cancer begins when the cells that make up the tissues fail to divide properly.
+The tissues form the organs.

-As a rule, cells grow and divide, forming new ones, the body needs them.
+Typically, cells grow and divide, creating new ones that the body needs.
 When cells age, they die, and new cells take their place.

-Sometimes this process goes wrong, new cells are formed when the body does not need them at all, and old or damaged cells do not die as they should.
-The buildup of extra cells often forms polyps or tumors.
+Sometimes this process goes wrong, new cells are formed when the body does not need them, and old or damaged cells do not die as they should.
+The growth of extra cells often forms polyps or tumors.

-A tumor in the stomach can be benign (not cancer) and malignant (cancer).
+A tumor in the stomach can be benign (not cancer) or malignant (cancer).
 Benign tumors are not nearly as harmful as malignant tumors.

 Benign tumors:

-• can be removed and usually do not build up again
+• can be removed and usually do not grow back

-• do not apply to other parts of the body
+• do not spread to other parts of the body

 Malignant tumors:

-• often cancers can be removed, but sometimes grow again
+• Often cancerous tumors can be removed, but sometimes they grow back

 • can grow and damage neighboring organs and tissues

-Stomach cancer usually begins its development in the cells of the inner layer of the stomach.
-Over time, the cancer can invade the deeper layers of the stomach wall.
-A tumor of the stomach may begin to grow through the outer layer of the stomach into neighboring organs, such as the liver, pancreas, esophagus or intestines.
+Stomach cancer usually begins in the cells of the inner layer of the stomach.
+Over time, the cancer can invade deeper layers of the stomach wall.
+Stomach cancer can begin to grow through the outer layer of the stomach into nearby organs, such as the liver, pancreas, esophagus, or intestines.

-Stomach cancer cells can spread, detaching from the original tumor.
-They affect the blood vessels or lymphatic vessels, which branch out into all tissues of the body.
-Cancer cells can spread to the lymph nodes in the abdomen.
-They can also spread to other tissues and grow, forming new tumors that can damage these tissues.
+Stomach cancer cells can spread by breaking away from the original tumor.
+They affect blood vessels or lymphatic vessels that branch out throughout the body.
+Cancer cells can also spread to the lymph nodes in the abdomen.
+They can also spread to other tissues and grow to form new tumors that can damage those tissues.
 The spread of these cells is called metastasis.

 Symptoms of stomach cancer

-Early gastric cancer often causes no symptoms.
-As cancer cells grow, the most common symptoms are:
+Early stomach cancer often causes no symptoms.
+As the cancer cells grow, the most common symptoms are:

 • Difficulty swallowing